Qualifying for an Absentee Ballot

 Which States Pay for Postage To Return an Absentee/Mail Ballot?

 In most cases, it is up to the voter to pay for postage to return an absentee/mail ballot envelope to the election official.
 Some see this as a barrier to returning a ballot or as a type of poll tax.
 One solution to this potential issue is to have ballot drop boxes widely available (see the section on drop boxes above).
-In states that hold all-mail elections, returning by drop box or in person is the most common return method.
+In states that hold mostly-mail elections, returning by drop box or in person is the most common return method.
 Another option is for election officials to pre-pay postage for voters to return their ballots.

-The U.S. Postal Service has a policy of prioritizing election mail, especially ballots, and will deliver a ballot envelope even if it does not have sufficient postage.
+- The U.S. Postal Service has a policy of prioritizing election mail, especially ballots, and will deliver a ballot envelope even if it does not have sufficient postage.
 Typically, though, the post office will bill the local election office for the price of postage.
 If most voters don’t affix postage, this could be a significant expense for a local election office.

 For military and overseas voters, federal law specifies that ballots can be returned to election officials using a free postage-paid symbol when mailed from a U.S. Post Office, Military Postal Service Agency (APO/FPO) or U.S. Diplomatic Pouch Mail.
 However, if voters return the ballot through a foreign mail system or via common carrier (such as FedEx, DHL or UPS), they pay for that service themselves.